ChrisPenner/Firefly/README.md

   return $ case uname of
-             -- The Json constructor signals to serialize the value and respond as "application/json" Just "steve" -> toResponse $ Json steve Just name -> toResponse ("Couldn't find user: " `mappend` name, notFound404) Nothing -> toResponse ("Please provide a 'username' parameter" :: T.Text, badRequest400)
+             -- The Json constructor signals to serialize the value and respond as "application/json" Just "steve" -> toResponse $ Json steve -- We can use a tuple to pass a status alongside the response body Just name -> toResponse ("Couldn't find user: " `mappend` name, notFound404) Nothing -> toResponse ("Please provide a 'username' parameter" :: T.Text, badRequest400)
 ```